 Despite the old myth that cats love nothing more than a bowl of milk or cream, most cats cannot digest dairy products.

 Cats with a dairy allergy can also react badly to even a tiny bite of dairy products such as cheese.
-(Cats generally don’t have many food allergies, but dairy, as well as fish and red meat, are the most common.)
-If your cat is allergic to cheese, it could lead to digestive problems and even affect her immune system.
+Cats generally don’t have many food allergies, but dairy, fish, and red meat are the most common.
+If your cat is allergic to cheese, it could lead to digestive problems and even affect their immune system.

 Common signs that your cat has a dairy allergy include the following after consuming lactose products:

 - Hair loss

 If your cat shows these or other unusual signs, contact your vet as soon as possible to schedule a checkup.

 Young kittens drink their mother cat’s milk until they are entirely weaned, around 7-8 weeks of age, so you may be thinking if cheese is bad for kittens or not.

 Kittens have a more remarkable ability to digest dairy products than adult cats because they still have some lactase enzyme present to digest the lactose in breast milk.
 However, this ability begins to decline early in the weaning process, around four weeks of age.
 This means that by the time they can eat solids like cheese, they may be lactose intolerant.

 Why Do Cats Like Cheese?